 However, the breeds in the mutt were a significant factor.
 The best performing mutt was a collie-spaniel mix.
 Both of which, are highly intelligent dog breeds on their own.

-There are almost an infinite number of mixed dog breeds.
-However, these are our favorite mixes.
-Everything from the Gerberian Shepsky to the Yorkipoo – we think you should really see these 21 dogs!
+There’s essentially an infinite number of possible mixed dog breeds.
+It’s impossible to list them out.
+But, these are our favorite mixes.
+Everything from the Gerberian Shepsky to the Yorkipoo – we think you really need to see these 21 dogs!

 They’re energetic, affectionate and have lively personalities.
 There is never a dull moment with a Horgi.
-They can be a bit difficult to train, but novice owners should have no problem with firm positive reinforcement.
+And although they can be a bit difficult to train, novice owners should have no problem with firm positive reinforcement during training.

 A Horgi often has the body shape of the corgi – short legs and long body – but have facial features of the Husky.
 The most notable husky characteristic is the unique colored eyes, which appear in some Horgis, but not all.

 What makes this crossbred so popular is that they retain most of the best physical characteristics from both breeds.
-The iconic short stature and legs of the corgi paired with the fluffy curly tail and coat, make this mutt such an adorable dog.
+The iconic short stature and legs of the Corgi paired with the fluffy curly tail and coat of a Husky, make this mutt such an adorable dog.

-So, the logical reasoning was to crossbreed the two and get a less serious Pit Bull mix.
-Surely enough, the Pitsky is the combination of these two popular dog breeds and achieves just that.
+The logical reasoning was to crossbreed the two and get a less serious (and potentially vicious) Pit Bull mix.
+And sure enough, the Pitsky being the combination of these two popular dog breeds achieves just that.

-The Gerberian Shepsky combines two of the hardest working dog breeds: the German Shepherd and Husky.
+The Gerberian Shepsky combines two of the hardest working dog breeds: the German Shepherd with a Siberian Husky.
 So it’s safe to say the Gerberian inherits this characteristic as well.